harshamarupudi56/PyBDC/Doc/methods.rst

 Methods Overview
 ==================

-There are 4 methods available in PyBCD:
+There are 4 methods available in PyBDC:

 * Sarno 49 kVp W Spectra (Sarno Koning BCT)